 Daniel Marchesseau in memory of André Fourquet

-Born in 1947 at Paris, Daniel Marchesseau a general heritage curator and art historian.
-He is currently the director of the Musée de la Vie Romantique in Paris.
+Born in 1947 at Paris, Daniel Marchesseau a general heritage curator and art historian, and has been the director of the Musée de la Vie Romantique in Paris.

 André Fourquet (Saint-Laurent du Maroni, 1928 - Salamanque, 2001) was considered as being one of the greatest Parisian collectors in the field of arts from Africa and Oceania.

 He was a member of the committee for pre-selection of the acquisitions of the musée du quai Branly, but the Museum was only able to benefit from his wisdom for a period of time that was regrettably too short.
 Even before his short participation in the museum, he had been highly attentive to the programming of the future museum and on his clout on the national and international scene with the opening of the rooms of the Pavillon des Sessions at the Louvre Museum in 2000.
 He had developed an in-depth knowledge of the arts of Africa, with a special liking for arts from Gabon.
 He was also interested in other cultures, specially those of Oceania about which he had acquired remarkable testimonials and works.

 In 2002, a figure of a Fang shrine guard (Gabon) was donated by Daniel Marchesseau in the memory of André Fourquet to the musée du quai Branly.

 This figure of Fang shrine guard, still called Byéri male statuette is exhibited in the musée du quai Branly among the permanent collections (Africa section).

 Description of the Fang shrine guard figure